oscarmatallana/42-Piscine/README.md

 - validating character types (alphabetic, numeric, uppercase, lowercase, printable)
 - transforming strings (uppercase, lowercase, capitalization)

-In short: teaching strings some manners 😄
+In short: teaching strings some manners.

 ---

-# 🔍 C03 — String Comparison & Search
+# C03 — String Comparison & Search

 This module continues the exploration of C strings by rebuilding functions such as:
 - `strcmp()`